 Updating my home page is long overdue.
 I hope it makes navigating around for Everest Base Camp Trek information a little easier.

 For first time visitors to my blog, my husband referred to as The Trainer and I have been twice along the Main Everest Base Camp Trail.
 Our first attempt at Base Camp was in November December 2013.

 We turned back at Shomare, I don’t see it as a failure but a try.

 In October 2015 we made it all the way.
 In 2018 we trekked to Gokyo and climbed the Cho La Pass.
 Yes, it’s addictive.

 Two Treks to Mount Everest Base Camp

 with The Trainer and Me

 On 3 October 2015, two weeks short of my 58th birthday I walked to Everest Base Camp (EBC).
 I got my first blister on the trek from the walk in.
 I admit to being nervous, well I wasn’t until our porter guide said he didn’t want to walk any further past the traditional photo point.
 I certainly didn’t want to either because it was hard going walking over rocks and slipping on them, there was no real path in.
 I was worried about breaking my ankle.
-But on the trail up, we heard from two different travellers Everest Base was quite beautiful if you visit it in morning when the light is on it.
+But on the trail up, we heard from two different trekkers that Everest Base was quite beautiful if you visit it in morning when the light is on it.
 It is reported as ugly as most people go in the afternoon when the sun has gone behind the mountain.

 In our experience Everest Base Camp was stunning.